top of page

 Related research shows that this effect is overturned by long-term, repeated exposure to queer storylines.
 In general, engaging with fictional stories allows viewers to develop a bond with the characters; Bond (2021) attempted to show the link between parasocial bonds and prejudice reduction by surveying respondents’ reaction to episodes of Queer as Folk, an early 2000s sitcom explicitly focused on LGBTQ+ themes.
 Survey respondents who self-reported a non-heterosexual orientation were excluded from the sample, so that the study could focus on heterosexual reactions to queer stories.
 An important finding of this research study showed that respondents who reported the highest level of queerphobic prejudice before watching the show eventually made the greatest progress in overcoming their bias (Bond, 2021).

 Luckily, Cho Hyun-ju is here to stay.
 The ending of the second season of Squid Game confirmed her presence in the upcoming sequel, which will be aired in June 2025.
-Her journey has resonated with queer and cishet viewers alike; initial worries that her storyline would be characterized by clichés were quickly dispelled, and the audience appreciated the focus on her role as a leader and the way her skills as a former Special Forces soldier allowed her to support fellow players during the games.
+With the show's release, some worries regarding cliché characterisations were dispelled and the audience, particularly those queer and cishet viewers alike, appreceiated the emphasis on her skills as a former Special Forces solider and role as a leader which allowed her to support fellow players during the games of the show.
 Arguably, the choice to depict her as a character with a mix of stereotypically feminine and stereotypically masculine traits has led a broader audience to appreciate her role in the show’s storyline and identify with aspects of her personality.

 "Arguably, the choice to depict her as a character with a mix of stereotypically feminine and stereotypically masculine traits has led a broader audience to appreciate her role in the show’s storyline and identify with aspects of her personality."

 A particularly poignant portion of her character arc involves an older teammate overcoming her prejudice and taking back offensive statements about Hyun-ju’s identity, showing that change is possible, even for those with deeply ingrained biases.
 It is particularly notable that the shift in her teammate’s behaviour towards Hyun-ju did not happen because she was told to change said behaviour, but entirely due to empathy and a stronger bond between the two characters.
-This is an unlikely development in a context such as the Squid Game, whose very nature and structure encourage players to turn their back on each other and only rely on themselves.
-This moment not only adds emotional depth to the series but also serves as a microcosm of the broader societal transformation that representation in media can inspire.
+The said particular moment adds an emotional deepness yet at the same time serves as a microcosm of the more extensive societal transformation media representation can inspire.

-As audiences worldwide await its next chapter, the series holds the potential to continue sparking meaningful conversations about trans rights and representation, in South Korea and beyond.
+As audiences worldwide await its next chapter, the series have shown its potential to spark meaningful conversations about trans rights and representation, in South Korea and beyond.

 This article represents the views of contributors to STEAR's online digital publication, and not those of STEAR, which takes no institutional positions.